Welcome to Syzygy, the premier gathering of sci-fi readers in the Dayton area!

 Contact us

-For additional information about the Syzygy group, or provide comments about this web site, write to our fearless leader at the following URL: .
+For additional information about the Syzygy group, or provide comments about this web site, send an e-mail to: .